News & Notes on Purdue Athletics.

 Carlisle has additionally worked as a speed coach for the Philadelphia Eagles (2000-04) and spent two years as the speed development coordinator for the Tampa Bay Rays (1997-98).

-He received a bachelor's degree from the University of Maryland with an emphasis in physical education and economics , where he was also competed for the track and field team.
-Carlisle is a master's degree candidate in exercise and sport science with an emphasis in Strength and Conditioning from Edith Cowan University in Perth, Australia.
+He received a bachelor's degree in economics from the University of Maryland, where he was also competed for the track and field team.
+Carlisle received his master's degree in exercise and sport science with an emphasis in Strength and Conditioning from Edith Cowan University in Perth, Australia.

 Carlisle is a certified strength and conditioning specialist through the National Strength and Conditioning Association (NSCA).
 He is also Strength and Conditioning Coach Certified through the Collegiate Strength and Conditioning Coaches Association (CSCCa), and is an CSCCa Approved Mentor.
 He holds Sport Performance Coach certification through U.S.A.
 Weight Lifting (USAW) and is a certified personal trainer through the National Academy of Sports Medicine (NASM).